V formation: Aerodynamics

 The V formation possibly improves the efficiency of flying birds, particularly over long migratory routes.
 It is hypothesized that the birds after can take the upwash lift force due to the wingtip vortices at the tip of the wings of the lead bird.
-The upwash would assists each bird in supporting its own weight in flight, in the same way a glider can climb or maintain height indefinitely in rising air.
+The upwash would assist each bird in supporting its own weight in flight, in the same way a glider can climb or maintain height indefinitely in rising air.
 The birds are said to be able to find the place where the uplift is the most desirable either by sight or by sensing the airflow by their feathers, scientists suspect.

 According to a 1970 paper, in a V formation of 25 members, each bird can achieve a reduction of induced drag and as a result increase their range by 71% while flying at a 24% lower speed.
 In a 2001 Nature study, researchers used trackers on pelicans, trained to fly behind a motor boat.
 They found that pelicans flying alone had higher heart rate and flapped their wings more frequently compared to those flying at the same speed in V formation.